 Mississippi College requires that we have a processed 13-14 FAFSA on file before a Direct Plus can be originated.

 To take out a PLUS Loan, you (the parent) must complete a PLUS Application and master promissory note (MPN), this can be done at StudentLoans.gov.

 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).
-The MPN will be provided either by your child's school or the Department.
+The MPN can be completed at StudentLoans.gov.